Chair of the NCB Advisory Group

-He left Woodhouse Grove to join the Bradford Diocesan Academies Trust as Director of Operations in November 2015.
-The Trust is now home to 13 schools – four secondary, nine primary, and is growing to about 20 schools by 2020.
-Peter’s role is providing operations leadership and support across the Trust in many areas such as regulation and compliance, data protection, Safeguarding, Health and Safety, procurement, value for money, HR, insurance and many other areas!
+He joined Bradford Diocesan Academies Trust in November 2015 and is the Chief Operating Officer.
+The Trust is now home to 17 schools – four secondary, 13 primary, with around 1350 staff, 9000 students and a turnover around £56 million per annum.
+Peter’s role is providing strategic operational leadership and support across the Trust in many areas such as regulation and compliance, HR, legal, data protection, Safeguarding, Health and Safety, procurement, value for money, insurance and many other areas!

-Peter is Chair of Trustees and Member of a small Multi- Academy Trust in Bradford with a co-located Special School and secondary school.
+Peter has recently completed 10 years as a Governor, Chair of Trustees and Member of a small Multi- Academy Trust in Bradford with a co-located Special School and secondary school and is a Director of the New Collaborative Learning Trust.

 Dominic Wall is the Executive Principal of Co-op Academy Southfield in Bradford, having established the school from new in 2010 and worked with BSF architects to build a new, inclusive campus with two schools co-located under one roof, which opened in 2011.